brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 While often labelled a non-technical mountain, Aconcagua is far from a simple hike.
 Expeditions usually take two to three weeks and involve rough terrain, rockfall and severe weather, as well as the thin air.
 The lower valleys regularly reach 30°C with no shade, while higher up the *Viento Blanco* (White Wind) brings gusts over 100km/h and temperatures below -30°C.

 Several camps have been established along the Normal Route.
-Plaza de Mulas is the base camp, which usually takes two days to reach.
+Plaza de Mulas is the base camp, which usually takes 2-3 days to reach.
 Mules keep this stocked with good food and the comforts needed for recovery between climbing days.
 Most people use three camps between here and the summit, for acclimatising and when moving towards the peak.

 The lower mountain has a stark, desert-like beauty.
 Dry valleys and dusty plains lead to huge scree slopes and the famous penitentes; giant snow spikes created by intense sun and wind.
 Above Camp 3 (Cólera), the mountain becomes a world of rock and permanent ice, moving up the ridge and across the La Cueva traverse.
 The final gatekeeper of the peak is the Canaleta; a steep couloir below the summit ridge, atop which you earn the final rocky scramble to the condor shaped cross on the summit.